kuldeepaggarwal/weather_forecast/README.md

 ## Setup

 1. clone the project
-2. Execute the following command in the terminal `cd weather_forcast && bundle install`
+2. Execute the following command in the terminal `cd weather_forcast && ./bin/setup`

 ## Lint